A Rescuer Needs His Own Rescue on Everest

 Rob Kay and Ben Darlington, 7 days after summiting

-A remarkable story emerged from the 2016 spring climbing season on Everest.
-It’s a story of selflessness and sacrifice in the face of some pretty bad odds.
+Remarkable stories often emerge from spring climbing season on Everest.
+Ben Darlington’s is a story of selflessness and sacrifice in the face of some pretty bad odds.

-It started with a thank you to Global Rescue from climber Ben Darlington, who needed a rescue from Mount Everest.
+It started with a thank you from the Global Rescue climber and overseas adventure traveler, who needed a rescue from Mount Everest.
 But before Global Rescue helped Darlington, he helped save another climber.

 “After summiting Mount Everest, I assisted in a rescue of a fellow climber that was in a very critical condition,” Darlington wrote.
 “As the rescue was taking place, I got Stage 4 frostbite.
 Global Rescue organised an evacuation out of base camp, had someone meet me at a hospital lower in the valley, and took me to Kathmandu for treatment.
 Global Rescue then organised flights, wheelchairs and appointments for me back home and continued to follow up.
 Other climbers used other companies and had huge issues.
 I wouldn't travel without Global Rescue membership ever again.
 Keep the good work up.”